34 Regression

 The sample size of \(25\) is a rough figure; some books give other values.
 The units of analysis are also assumed to be independent (e.g., from a simple random sample).

-Other options are available if the statistical validity conditions are not met, depending on which conditions are not met.
-For example, generalized linear models (P. K. Dunn and Smyth 2018) may be appropriate for non-linear relationships where the variation in the response variable is not constant.
+Depending on which statistical validity conditions are not met, other options may be available.
+For example, generalized linear models (P. K. Dunn and Smyth 2018) may be appropriate for some non-linear relationships.

-Example 38.9 (Cyclones) The scatterplot for the cyclones data (Fig. 38.3) shows the relationship is approximately linear, that the variation in the number of cyclones seems reasonably constant for different values of the ONI, and the sample size is larger than \(25\) (\(n = 37\)).
-The CI (Example 38.6) and the test (Example 38.7) are statistically valid.
+Example 34.9 (Cyclones) The scatterplot for the cyclone data (Fig. 34.3) shows the relationship is approximately linear, that the variation in the number of cyclones seems reasonably constant for different values of the ONI, and the sample size is larger than \(25\) (\(n = 37\)).
+The CI (Example 34.6) and the test (Example 34.7) are statistically valid.

 In treating biofiltration wastewater, is removal efficiency related to the inlet temperature?